mglac/S2C-excel-modifier-for-trading/README.md

  - Using open source modules to complete a task
  - Designing GUI's in Python using tkinter
  - Using OpenPyXL to modify excel spreadsheets with Python programs
+ - Creating a program installer with NSIS
+ - Compiling a Python program as an .exe

 License
 ----